FrogTheFrog/moondeck-wiki/wiki/Buddy-configuration.md

 - `XX:XX:XX:XX:XX:XX`
 - `XX-XX-XX-XX-XX-XX`

-### [LINUX ONLY] Registry file override
+### Steam Exec Override
 `default: ""`

-Specify custom `registry.vdf` location.
-Needed if running Steam from flatpak.

-Example location: `/home/frog/.var/app/com.valvesoftware.Steam/.steam/registry.vdf`.

-### [LINUX ONLY] Steam binary override
-`default: ""`

-Specify custom Steam binary location.
+Specify custom Steam executable location.
 Needed if running Steam from flatpak.

 In case you're using flatpak:
 1. Create a file that you want to use as binary.